Megaman222111/Megaman222111/README.md

 ## Projects & Stuff I Am Working On:
+ - <b>Clario: </b>A tool that helps people with learning impairments stay calmly focused through actively-generated white noise, which is connected to a Muse 2 EEG to actively genereate and audit the sounds to your brain profile
+   - <b>Link: <a href="https://devpost.com/software/clario-tw3fjd" target="_blank"></b>N/A
  - <b>Stand-Up: </b>A machine-learning based website, which checks if you are standing up, and times you whenever you sit down.
-It also emails you and notifies if you were sitting down for too long.
+It also emails you and notifies if you were sitting down for too long (built in 2022 when vibe-coding didn't exist)
-   - <b>Link: </b>N/A
+   - <b>Link: <a href="https://github.com/Megaman222111/standup" target="_blank"></b>
  - <b>Buildspace Projects: </b>Multiple projects with both frontends and backends, connected to the blockchain.
 A few of these are avalible to view on my Replit profile. they are also scatttered along my github repositories.
    - <b>Link: </b><a href="https://replit.com/@MeghMistry" target="_blank">replit.com</a>
  - <b>Learning New Languages, and ML: </b>A repository containing the code that I have used to gain a part of the expertise that I have today.
 Different branches contain different languages and projects.
 Note that this is not all of my code, just around 20% of the code which I wrote to start learning.